bwehrle/staged-stateless-release/README.md

 * Ivro creates a new VirtualService out of the VirtualServiceHttpRoute and the VirtualServiceBase resources.
 * Traffic is routed between the two deployments using the VirtualService

+# Recent changes:
+1. Move "response header" functionality to an EnvoyFilter inside the istio setup
+1. Add "request header" functionality- an EnvoyFilter

 # Notes on limitations:
 * "kafkabin" is not yet set up- the demo does not show how message topics are handled